-These lollipops only require 3 ingredients (not counting the molds and the sticks) and none of them are corn syrup!
+These lollipops only requires a handful of ingredients and none of them are corn syrup!
 You can make them any colour or flavor you'd like and they're a great introduction to candy-making!

 Before cooking, set up the lollipop molds with sticks.
 Set a glass of cool water and a pastry brush next to the stovetop.

-Add the sugar to a small saucepan and pour over 2 tbsp of cool water.
+Add the sugar to a small saucepan and pour over the water.
 Set over medium heat and, stirring constantly, completely dissolve the sugar.
 It is imperative that the sugar is fully dissolved ahead of the syrup coming to a boil to prevent crystallisation.
 Periodically remove the pan from the heat if you are concerned the mixture is heating up too quickly.

 Once the sugar is completely dissolved, allow the mixture to come up to a boil and stop stirring entirely.
 Use the pastry brush dipped in water to wash down the sides of the pan to dissolve any sugar crystals that have collected there.